ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 .. todo::

   - The Vivarium simulation with the most simulant agency is our synthetic population simulation for PRL. [explain how in 1 sentence]
   - HPVsim (along with others in Starsim series) provides example of agent-based simulation (eg different simulants have different sexual patterns leading to different risks)
   - Cite definition of agent-based simulation
+  - Describe CVD's use of simulants with different adherence rates to medications and likelihoods of discontinuation.
+And this in turn affects their risks.

 Reducing variance between scenarios